-The surveillance industry is gradually transitioning from traditional analogue based CCTV systems to digital, with the initial cost of IP systems decreasing rapidly and their remote monitoring and maintenance benefits making then popular among security installers and their customers.
+The surveillance industry has gradually transitioned from traditional analogue based CCTV systems to digital.
+The initial costs of IP systems have decreased significantly over the past few years.
+In addition, their remote monitoring and maintenance benefits make them popular among security installers and their customers.

-If you’re a security installer, especially one new to IP CCTV, troubleshooting IP cameras when something goes wrong and getting them operational can be tricky, frustrating and time consuming, which ultimately affects your bottom line.
+If you’re a security installer, troubleshooting IP cameras when something goes wrong and getting them operational can be tricky, frustrating and time consuming, which ultimately affects your bottom line.

 Below you can find our handy top ten IP camera troubleshooting tips for security tips.
 Hopefully these will save time and money if you run into camera issues the next time you install a customer’s IP CCTV system.